-- 9. Law Enforcement/Sheriff. - The Sheriff's Village District Office, located at 8230 SE 165th Mulberry Lane, The Villages, ±1.3 miles east/southeast of the subject property.
+9. Law Enforcement/Sheriff.

+a.
+The Sheriff's Village District Office, located at 8230 SE 165th Mulberry Lane, The Villages, ±1.6 miles southeast of the subject property.
 The Comprehensive Plan does not establish a level of service standard for law enforcement/sheriff services.
-The Marion County Sheriff's Office (MCSO) comments (see Attachment G) estimated the project could result in 720 new residents and MCSO notes that when considered in relation to the parallel applications for the site to the north, "(n)ot adding more deputies to the area will undoubtedly affect service in that area."
-Based on the MCSO current ratio of 1.14 deputies per 1,000 residents, which is lower than the state average of 1.65 deputies per 1,000 residents, MCSO further notes that "we would need to add an additional deputy to keep up the demands of the added population" to meet additional staffing needs.
+The Marion County Sheriff's Office (MCSO) comments (see Attachment G) estimated the project could result in 420 new residents and MCSO could absorb the calls created by those residents alone, but if there is other development in the area additional staffing would be necessary to cover those needs.
 However, as a formal level of service is not established by the Comprehensive Plan, staff finds the application is consistent with this section.

-In summation, staff concludes that the application is not consistent with the Comprehensive Plan, as the site would establish a new area of the Medium Residential land use designation that would extend the Urban Area into the Rural Area where current transportation levels of service impacts for the project are a concern, along with potential impacts to emergency services operations including fire, ambulance, and sheriff.
+In summation, staff concludes that the application is not consistent with the Comprehensive Plan, as the site would establish a new area of the Medium Residential land use designation that would extend the Urban Area into the Rural Area where current transportation levels of service impacts for the project are a concern, along with potential impacts to emergency services operations.